polytypic/rea-ml/README.md

 The `sync'of` class used above is given an object that must be of some subtype of `sync'`.
 It then provides the `sync'` capabilities by delegating to the given object.
+In other words, it projects the `sync'` capability from the environment.
 The `mapping_env` combinator allows us to get the outer environment `o` and substitute our own.

 The following definition shows a cleaned up type for the closed `eval`: